Logiqx/gpx-ideas/docs/extensions/gpx_eng/README.md

 #### Overview

-The engine elements listed below are important to yachts, boats, planes, and helicopters.
-They also apply to motor vehicles.
+The engine elements listed below are important to motor vehicles, yachts, boats, planes, and helicopters.

 | Name            | Values   | Description                                                  |
 | --------------- | -------- | ------------------------------------------------------------ |